flaviomrjr/ecr-cli/README.md

 ## Json Policy

-You can set a Json policy in your image repositories.
+You can set a JSON policy in your image repositories.

 To do so you just need to create a json file with your repo policy!